ginglis13/magic-formula-scraper/README.md

 driver = webdriver.Chrome(executable_path="chromedriver", chrome_options=options)
 ```

-Below is my cron job, accessed on Mac or Linux by running "crontab -e" at the terminal.
+Below is my cron job, accessed on Mac or Linux by running 'crontab -e' at the terminal.
 I first had to give iTerm and the Terminal apps permission to read/write from my ssd.

 ```sh
 SHELL=/bin/bash